3 Pandas II

 4 CA F 1910 Frances 134

 Boolean array selection is a useful tool, but can lead to overly verbose code for complex conditions.
-Pandas provide many alternatives:
+In the example below, our boolean condition is long enough to extend for several lines of code.

 (